 The original Feltham was built in 1854 as an industrial school and was taken over in 1910 by the Prison Commissioners as their second Borstal institution.
 The existing buildings opened as a remand centre in March 1988.
 The current HM Prison and Young Offender Institution Feltham was formed by the amalgamation of Ashford Remand Centre and Feltham Borstal in 1990/91.
 The establishment is split into Feltham A, which holds young people (aged 15-18), and Feltham B, which holds young adults (aged 18-21).

-Feltham A, 8 units for young people, including Bittern as first night and induction unit.
+There are 7 units for young people.
 Each unit holds 30.
 Almost all the cells are single occupation.
 All cells have integral sanitation and television.

 - Dunlin Normal location